cboursnell/preprocess/README.md

 # Installation of SPAdes

+BayesHammer is automatically installed when the program is run.

 If you choose to use BayesHammer for read error correction it is included in the SPAdes assembler.
 The compiled binaries can be downloaded:

 ```bash